In the Community

 Residential Rate Assistance

-Each fall, Concord Light buys lunch and our volunteers serve the meal to approximately 85 senior citizens during the Council on Aging "Wednesday Senior Lunch" program held at the Harvey Wheeler Community Center.
+Each fall, Concord Light buys lunch and our volunteers serve the meal to approximately 110 senior citizens during the Council on Aging "Wednesday Senior Lunch" program held at the Harvey Wheeler Community Center.
+In 2013, we provided lunch and a festive cake for our senior friends on Wednesday, October 30th.
 It's hard to say who enjoys this event more – the seniors or Concord Light staff!

 Annual holiday tree lighting